reergymerej/json-schema/README.md

 ## Usage

 JSON Schemas allow for a standardized way to document JSON structures of any shape.
-The interpretation of the schemas is up to the system using the schemas.
+The interpretation of the schemas is up to the system using them, though it would make sense if they adhered to the rules set forth here.
+Esoteric extended notation is possible, but isn't expected to be understood by other systems.